 Think of anybody who’s hearing impaired, they would probably enjoy being able to read the episode.
-By adding a transcript, you not only have a podcast episode that could be found in Google.
-You also have a web page that could be found.
+By adding a transcript, you not only have a podcast episode that could be found on Google.
+You also have a web page that can be found.

 From a sharing and social perspective, if somebody wants to grab a quote to share, they can go search for it and find the transcript.

 If you are podcasting for a business, you’re already investing in the production—at least with your own time.
 Yup.
 The dollars it’s going to cost you to have it transcribed.
 That is a no-brainer and a really great way to extend the reach of your podcast.

 Should you develop a blog post to promote your podcast?

 Quite a bit has been written about repurposing content, and quite a few people try to create multiple pieces of content all at one time.

 Alban says this is the approach they employ on the blog: